 Pottawatomie Park will open at 8:00 am for people to celebrate with home-brought picnics or food from the River View Miniature Golf concession stand.
 The fireworks display kicks off at dusk.
 The band, Shout Out, will begin at 6:00 pm.

 Free Family Activities and Fireworks (Aurora)

-Live music, local food vendors, and inflatables make for a big family party before the fireworks show begins.
+Join the fun at RiverEdge Park or McCullough Park where you’ll find live music, local food vendors, and inflatables before the fireworks show begins.